Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Murray Bridge Surrounds recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This maintains good buyer choice while supporting existing property values.
-The majority of new building activity consists of detached houses at 95.0%, with townhouses or apartments making up the remaining 5.0%.
+Compared to the rest of South Australia (SA), Murray Bridge Surrounds has seen slightly more development, with 14.0% above the regional average per person over the five-year period.
+This has maintained good buyer choice while supporting existing property values.
+The new building activity in Murray Bridge Surrounds is predominantly detached houses, accounting for 95.0% of approvals, with townhouses or apartments making up the remaining 5.0%.
 This preserves the area's low-density nature and attracts space-seeking buyers.
 With approximately 169 people per dwelling approval, Murray Bridge Surrounds exhibits characteristics of a growth area.
-According to the latest AreaSearch quarterly estimate, Murray Bridge Surrounds is expected to grow by around 537 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+Looking ahead, AreaSearch's latest quarterly estimate projects Murray Bridge Surrounds to grow by 504 residents through to 2041.
+Given the current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development